JarodDif/INFO0939/README.md

 The folder `mpi_omp` contains our hybrid implementation

-## Q8 : Scalability analysis
+## Q8 : Performance measures and scalability analysis

-Multiple slurm jobs have been created to generate reports for the different types of analysis on different cases
+Multiple slurm jobs have been created to generate reports for the different types of analysis on different cases.

+For scalability in the folder `mpi` you have scripts and data relevant to the strong and weak scalability

 ## Q9 : Single GPU acceleration

 The folder `gpu` contains our GPU accelerated version

 This version performs significantly better than the OpenMP CPU version, even with $16$ processes.
-A more complete comparision will be done in the final report.

 ## Q10 : Custom situations

-Currently we have created a speed input map that simulates the R7 classroom.
+We have created a speed input map that simulates the R7 classroom.
 We use this input map to simulate a teacher emitting a high frequency sound from the front of the classroom.

-We will try to run the program on an audio source once the other points are done.
+We also created a simulation of Young's double slit experiment and we clearly see the creation of Huygens' wavelets

 ## Optional enhancements